FxPro vs Libertex (Forex Club) Comparison

 Can I trust FxPro?

-FxPro has a trust score of 90, giving it a "Highly Trusted" trust label.
-Here's what each trust score label means:
+FxPro has a Trust Score of 90, giving it a "Highly Trusted" Trust Score Label.

 Can I trust Libertex (Forex Club)?